closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

 Simple and straightforward, right?
 Well, let's look at some of that "additional functionality":

-### Single and Multiple selection
+### Single and Multiple selection:

-We of course allow selecting a single item as well as multiple items.
+We of course allow selecting a single item as well as multiple items:

 ![](./single-multi.png)